Below are short biographies of the 2025 GEARs Board of Directors.

 As a board member, I am dedicated to promoting a strong sense of community and inclusiveness among our membership.
 Through group rides, social events, and outreach efforts, I aim to promote cycling as a welcoming and inclusive sport for everyone.

-Mark Steinberg, Vice President
+Jose Zarate, Vice President

-Peter Dedman, Member at Large
+Peter Dedman, Secretary

 I grew up in Connecticut loving to ride bikes, whether it was up and down the driveway on a Schwinn, around the neighborhood on a Raleigh BMX, and later, across town on a Panasonic 10-speed.
 Bikes were the only vehicle I owned for the decades I resided in the Bay Area after college, then NYC after that.
 However, I’ve only discovered the joy of riding with groups of cyclists in the past few years.
 This has exponentially deepened my love for the activity and relationship with the bike, bringing me further than I’d ever imagined for myself.